SRJPE/JPE-datasets/scripts/deer-creek-adult-holding-survey/deer-creek-adult-holding-survey-qc-checklist.md

 The adult holding survey data is in two separate files: first one is from 1986 to 1996, second one is 1997 to 2020.
 The data is collected via snorkel counts.The data has been qced and summed up.

+The data from 1986 to 1996 has been reformatted for better access.
+Both original file and reformatted file could be found on google cloud.

 **Timeframe:**